Combodo/iTop/readme.txt

 Jean-François Bilger for providing a fix for an unsuspected SQL bug Remie Malik from Linprofs for the Dutch translation Erik Bøg for the Danish translation
+Lukáš Dvořák and Daniel Rokos for the Czech translation

 2. INSTALLATION
    ============